mariotti/freemol/Freemol/README.md

 # Freemol package

-This package is in BETA, very BETA.
+This package is in Alpha stage.

-If you try to run it, it will NOT work.

-But the code itself has been tested for years, since the '90.
+The code itself has been tested for years, since the '90.

-I will complete the upload of a working version asap.
+# Current Status

+ - Testing configuration
+   - ./config/autoconfig and ./config/configure, are working on FEDORA 24 with gfortran
+   - local blas and lapack are compiled into library. see ./lib

 # Libs features